nucleosynthesis/LHCDataStatisticsICISE2024/docs/day2.md

 trijet_mass = trijet["p4"][ak.argmax(trijet.p4.pt, axis=1, keepdims=True)].mass
 observable = ak.flatten(trijet_mass).to_numpy()
 ```
 for the control region.
 We will use this control region in combination with our signal region in tomorrow's exercise.
+We will refer to our control region as 4j0b since we explicitly asked that none of the jets are tagged as coming from a $b-$quark.
+Instead our signal region is 4j2b since in addition to requiring 4 jets overall, we asked that at least two of them are tagged as originating from a $b-$quark.

 !!!
 Question
     Write a new notebook to process the events but this time applying the control region selection.